Ritwik-28/data-setup/README.md

 ## **Security Practices**

 1. **Secure Environment Variables**:
-   - Use `.env` for storing database credentials.
+   - Use `.env` for storing database credentials and session secrets.
    - Ensure `.env` is in `.gitignore`.

 2. **Authentication**:
-   - Protect Swagger UI with basic authentication.
+   - Protect Swagger UI with session-based authentication.
-   - Do not hardcode passwords.
+   - Log all login attempts (success and failure).

 3. **Error Handling**:
    - Log internal errors to the server console.